Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Introduction

 \subsection{Related work}

-The original version of the Dikin walk algorithm \citep{kannan2009random} was developed with the goal of sampling uniformly from polytopes, and the iterative algorithm was based on generating either uniform samples from Dikin ellipsoids centered at the iterates, or samples from a Gaussian distribution centered at the iterates with a covariance given by the Dikin ellipsoid \citep{sachdeva2016mixing,narayanan2016randomized}.
-This also motivated the development of methods based on ellipsoids other than the Dikin ellipsoid, these include the John \citep{gustafson2018john} and Vaidya walks \citep{chen2018fast}.
-In a more recent development, a weighted Dikin walk was proposed by \cite{laddha2020strong} motivated by a more general analysis of the Dikin walk over \(\primalspace\) over which a self-concordant barrier exists and can be computed. \cite{narayanan2017efficient} modify the filter in the original Dikin walk algorithm to make it amenable for the more general constrained sampling problem.
-This strategy was recently modified in \cite{mangoubi2023sampling} where the authors use a modified Gaussian Dikin walk, while still focusing on the case where \(\primalspace\) is a polytope. \cite{kook2023efficiently} develop a broader theory of interior point sampling methods while generalising the ideas from Dikin walk.
+The original version of \textsf{DikinWalk} \citep{kannan2009random} was developed with the goal of sampling uniformly from polytopes, and the iterative algorithm was based on generating either uniform samples from Dikin ellipsoids centered at the iterates, or samples from a Gaussian distribution centered at the iterates with a covariance given by the Dikin ellipsoid \citep{sachdeva2016mixing,narayanan2016randomized}.
+Other related algorithms are the \textsf{JohnWalk} \citep{gustafson2018john}, \textsf{VaidyaWalk} \citep{chen2018fast}, and \textsf{WeightedDikinWalk} \citep{laddha2020strong}. \cite{narayanan2017efficient} modify the filter in \textsf{DikinWalk} to make it amenable for the more general constrained sampling problem, and was recently modified by \cite{mangoubi2023sampling} in proposing a modified \textsf{Soft-Threshold DikinWalk}, which primarily focuses on the case where \(\primalspace\) is a polytope. \cite{kook2023efficiently} develop a broader theory of interior point sampling methods while generalising the ideas from the analysis of \textsf{DikinWalk} in \cite{laddha2020strong}.
 As remarked in \cite{narayanan2017efficient}, while the existence of such a self-concordant barrier is a stronger assumption than a separation oracle for \(\primalspace\), the self-concordant barrier enables leveraging the geometry of \(\primalspace\) better.